Your mission, if you choose to accept, is to reduce your risk of cancer by deliberately eating cancer-fighting foods.

 Eat real food!

 People have asked what I made for my folks, what I stocked their freezer with when I visited that extended weekend.
-This week I’ll unpack everything I can remember and share all the cancer info I can muster, including:
+Here is all the cancer info I can muster, including:

 - The food lists I gave my dad (titled “Eat whenever the heck you want,” “Eat,” “Eat sometimes,” “Eat if you want to cheat,” and “Please avoid at all costs.”